kalyansai15/Netflix_Clone_Using_React/README.md

 ## 📢 Acknowledgments

-- **TMDB API: For providing movie data.
+- TMDB API: For providing movie data.
-- **React & Vite: For building the application.
+- React & Vite: For building the application.
-- **React YouTube: For embedding trailers.